CARTAvis/carta-archived/README.md

 ## Run by command line

-1. Current Carta needs to execute the following command every time before running Carta.
+1. [no need anymore, use QMAKE_RPATHDIR now !!]
+Current CARTA needs to execute the following command every time before running CARTA.
 Will improve later by using `rpath`.
 It seems that we don't setup for libCARTA.so and libcore.so.

     ```
     ## ok way, use this